Tours & Programs

 Scholarship recipients are required to complete an online survey after their visit.
 This survey provides us with information about your field trip experience and assists us in continuing to provide exceptional group tours.

-- Track Down Lincoln Walking and Museum Tour: Experience Lincoln's 1859 visit as we retrace his footsteps through Council Bluffs' historic downtown.
-This local history tour will then proceed into the museum where students will discover Union Pacific's own collection of Lincoln artifacts from his Presidential rail car and his Springfield, Illinois, law office.
-Students will receive their very own colorful Track Down Lincoln map highlighting spots Lincoln visited in Council Bluffs.
-A great adventure from ages 8-80!
+Track Down Lincoln: Experience Lincoln's 1859 visit as we retrace his footsteps through Council Bluffs' historic downtown.
+Then head to the museum where students will explore Union Pacific's own collection of Lincoln artifacts from his Presidential rail car and his Springfield, Illinois law office.
+Students will receive their own Track Down Lincoln map highlighting spots Lincoln visited in Council Bluffs.

 *Chaperone ratio for elementary classes MUST be 1:5 for this tour.*